gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 ### Listing NFTs, changing the price or stopping the sale.

-To list NFT on the marketplace or modify the terms of sale send the following message:
+To list NFTs on the marketplace or modify the terms of sale, send the following message:

 ```rust title="nft-marketplace/io/src/lib.rs"
 /// Adds data on market item.